 An insurance claims adjuster performs many important tasks for an insurance company.
-Processing insurance claims makes up a large part of the work an insurance company has to perform and insurance claims adjusters make it possible for the insurance claims process to run smoothly.
+Processing insurance claims make up a large part of the work an insurance company has to perform and insurance claims adjusters make it possible for the insurance claims process to run smoothly.
 To better understand how an insurance claims adjuster performs their job, let's first quickly review the insurance claims process.

 In a nutshell, the insurance adjuster organizes, plans, and prepares the claim.
-To do this insurance adjusters have to work with the claimant, witnesses to the damage, police officers, lawyers and hospital professionals, just to name a few.
+To do this, insurance adjusters have to work with the claimant, witnesses to the damage, police officers, lawyers, and hospital professionals, just to name a few.

-Besides working with a variety of individuals and professionals, insurance adjusters gather a variety of information such as statements, photographs and other items that may help the insurance adjuster make a better assessment of the claim being processed.
+Besides working with a variety of individuals and professionals, insurance adjusters gather a variety of information such as statements, photographs, and other items that may help the insurance adjuster make a better assessment of the claim being processed.
 The insurance adjuster takes all the information and evidence they have gathered about the claim and puts it all together as a claim report that can then be used by the insurance company and other professionals as an evaluation tool for processing the claim.

-The insurance adjuster then may contact local construction professionals to get an idea of the average repair costs that would be associated the type of storm damage the homeowner's house suffered.
+The insurance adjuster then may contact local construction professionals to get an idea of the average repair costs that would be associated with the type of storm damage the homeowner's house suffered.
 Then the insurance claims adjuster would put all the information they gathered into a report to present to the insurance company to review.
 If the insurance company reviews the insurance adjuster's claim report and it is approved by the homeowner, the homeowner would then receive monetary compensation for the storm damage on their home.

-There are other insurance professionals sometimes involved and/or utilized by insurance companies, businesses or individuals.
+There are other insurance professionals sometimes involved or utilized by insurance companies, businesses, or individuals.
 Claims examiners are one of these professionals and they often assist a claims adjuster by reviewing submitted claims to make sure all the proper procedures were followed.
 Claims examiners also sometimes assist the claims adjusters with their duties of gathering evidence and preparing the claim especially when there are a large number of claims, such as during a natural disaster.

 The public insurance claims adjuster prepares the insurance claim in a similar fashion as the insurance company's insurance claim adjuster and presents their findings to the insurance company that the claim is being sent to.
-This is used as a negotiation tool that some individuals and businesses feel has been able to help them get more monetary compensation than just using the insurance company's hired claims adjuster and therefore is worth the extra cost of paying for a public insurance claims adjuster.
+This is used as a negotiation tool that some individuals and businesses feel have been able to help them get more monetary compensation than just using the insurance company's hired claims adjuster and therefore is worth the extra cost of paying for the public insurance claims adjuster.